 Simulation and crash tests of a vehicle impacting a short-radius guardrail at 62 MPH by Akram Abu-Odeh at the Texas A&M Transportation Institute.

 Structures of the Carbon-Phosphorus Lyase Complex Reveal the Binding Mode of the NBD-like PhnK by Junjiez Zhang, et al.

 Electrostatic potential map for Si cluster and solvent decomposition products by Perla Balbuena.

 Distribution of water molecules along the surface of major and minor grooves of methylated-DNA discovered from atomistic molecular dynamics simulations performed by Wonmuk Hwang.

 The Texas A&M exhibit booth by HPRC at the SC16 conference in Salt Lake City, Utah.

 Texas A&M HPRC became an Intel Parallel Computing Center in 2016 with the primary focus on modernizing OpenFOAM to increase parallelism and scalability through optimizations that leverage Intel Xeon Phi processors.

-The Ada and Curie clusters will unavailable from 9am to 5pm on Tuesday, Aug 15.
+The Ada and Curie clusters will be unavailable starting at 9am to 5pm on Tuesday, November 7th.
 Software and hardware maintenance will be performed during this downtime.
 Jobs will not be scheduled if they will overlap with this maintenance window.